QuirkyRobots/Pirate-Chain/README.md

 \* This can be edited and live previewed on any OS/browser.
 No additional or complex software or packages are required.
 It's just simple HTML/CSS/JS.

 ## That's it

-It's that simple.
-30 seconds is all you need.